Qurbansly/image_slider/Readme.md

 #Image_Slider

-This is image slider which is builted by using javascript, HTML and CSS.
+This is image slider which is built by using javascript, HTML and CSS.